Ultramega OK: Music and lyrics

 Ultramega OK has elements of 1960s psychedelic rock, 1970s hard rock and heavy metal, and 1980s hardcore punk.
 Drummer Matt Cameron said that the band tried to refine its sound while still trying to keep an edge.
-Steve Huey of AllMusic said that the album is the "best expression of Soundgarden's early, Stooges/MC5-meets-Zeppelin/Sabbath sound", and added that it is "a dark, murky, buzzing record that simultaneously subverts and pays tribute to heavy metal".
+Steve Huey of AllMusic said the album is the "best expression of Soundgarden's early, Stooges/MC5-meets-Zeppelin/Sabbath sound", and added that it is "a dark, murky, buzzing record that simultaneously subverts and pays tribute to heavy metal".

 Guitarist Kim Thayil recalls "Flower" as being the first time he blew across his guitar strings.
 This can be heard during the song's introduction, when they are played in rhythm with the drums.
 "Circle of Power" was one of the few Soundgarden songs to be written without any input from Cornell, as it was written by Thayil and bassist Hiro Yamamoto.
 It is also the only Soundgarden song on which Yamamoto performs lead vocals.

 "Smokestack Lightning" is a Howlin' Wolf cover.
 On the original version of the album, "Smokestack Lightning" segued into a distorted excerpt from the Sonic Youth song, "Death Valley '69".
 Soundgarden included it as a tribute/parody of Sonic Youth's similar sampling of The Stooges song "Not Right" on their Bad Moon Rising album.
 This excerpt was removed from the 2017 reissue of Ultramega OK.

-Cornell said that "Flower" is "about a girl...who becomes a woman and basically invests everything in vanity and then burns out quick."
+Cornell said that "Flower" is "about a girl... who becomes a woman and basically invests everything in vanity and then burns out quick."
 Thayil stated that "Nazi Driver" is about "cutting up Nazis and making stew out of them".
 Cornell observed that the lyrics and vocals for "Incessant Mace" are "very European Gothic".

 Three songs on the album were recorded as jokes or parodies by the band.
 The songs "665" and "667" are parodies of the idea of Satanic content in rock music, the idea being that if 666 is such a powerful number, then the surrounding numbers must be equally as powerful.
-The album's closing track, "One Minute of Silence", is a "cover" of John Lennon's "Two Minutes of Silence" from the 1969 album, Unfinished Music No.2: Life with the Lions, excluding Yoko Ono's part.
+The album's closing track, "One Minute of Silence", is a "cover" of John Lennon's "Two Minutes Silence" from the 1969 album, Unfinished Music No.2: Life with the Lions, excluding Yoko Ono's part.
 Cornell said that the band "appreciated the Lennon arrangement so much".
 No instruments are played, although the band (presumably) can be faintly heard in the background.
 Cornell stated, "We were trying real hard to shut up, but Kim couldn't possibly shut up for a whole minute."